 Large, eclectic town centre museum.

-Nearby: Next to the Brighton Pavillion, and near the Lanes (narrow streets with small, eclectic, independent shops).
+Nearby: Next to the Brighton Pavilion, and near the Lanes (narrow streets with small, eclectic, independent shops).

-Travel: Bighton Station.
+Travel: Brighton Station.
 Best parking is the Churchill Square Shopping Centre.

 BN8 6LL (Between Lewes and Eastbourne)